GijsTimmers/kotnetcli/README.md

 download
 [the binary](https://github.com/GijsTimmers/kotnetcli/releases/latest).
 The general steps to get the latest `kotnetcli.py` are listed below.
-Currently, we only support 64-bit Linux.
+Currently, we only support Linux and Windows (x86).
 If you decide to download the binary, skip steps 1 and 2.

 1. Resolve the dependencies: see the next section for an overview and platform-specific instructions